Texas FHA Loans

-The My First Texas Home Loan program offers a 30-year, low fixed-interest rate on mortgages for first-time home buyers through a network of participating mortgage lenders.
-The program includes an assistance of up to 5% of the mortgage amount as a no-interest, no monthly payment second lien that people can use towards their down payment and closing costs.
+The My First Texas Home Loan program offers a 30-year, low fixed-interest rate on mortgages for first-time homebuyers through a network of participating mortgage lenders.
+The program includes the assistance of up to 5% of the mortgage amount as a no-interest, no monthly payment second lien that people can use towards their down payment and closing costs.
 It is a loan as a second lien but doesn’t need to be repaid until the home is sold, refinanced or paid-off.

 Good Neighbor Next Door Program

 The Good Neighbor Next Door Program is sponsored by the Housing and Urban Development (HUD.
 It provides housing help for law enforcement officers, firefighters, emergency medical technicians, and educators of pre-K through 12-grade.
 A prospective homeowner can receive as much as 50% discount on the home’s sales price in areas designated as “revitalization areas.”
 The homeowner must reside in the house for a minimum of 36 months or three years.

 Texas Bootstrap Loan Program

 The Bootstrap Loan program is one of the most distinctive first-time homebuyer programs in the country.
 Instead of buying an existing home, it allows you to get a loan to build your own home.
 It is a very labor-intensive and time-consuming endeavor since your title will be the “owner-builder” of the property and you will be required to work under the supervision of a Nonprofit Owner-Builder Housing Provider or NOHP that is certified by Texas, to make sure you are doing and following all the laws.